apache/celix/documents/building/sbom.md

 ## CI generation

-The Linux Conan CI job first performs its normal Celix package build without an implicit lockfile.
-For the GCC Release configuration it then explicitly validates the committed safe-default graph by running Conan's built-in CycloneDX deployer with `conan/safe-defaults.lock`:
+The Conan CI builds explicitly use `conan/safe-defaults.lock` so their upstream recipe revisions remain reproducible.
+For the Linux GCC Release configuration, CI additionally generates the CycloneDX SBOM with Conan's built-in deployer using the same lockfile:

 ```bash
 conan install . \